ryangurn/TrackerJacker/README.md

 * Hash

 **Todos**
-- [ ] Add check for text based questions from users, or decide if the app should host a mini server to provide http traffic to the user.
+- [ ] Add ability for text based questions from users, or decide if the app should host a mini server to provide http traffic to the user. (this will be included in the graphical user interface presented via the web-server.)

 #### Hosts
 * Host Existence